Patipolt/pybimscantools/README_pypi.md

 ------------------------------------------------------------------------

 ** Notice for python swissreframe package
-In order to use swissreframe package, JAVA is required on your system.
-Please follow the instructions below before installing the environment.
+In order to use swissreframe package, which is included in pybimscantools, JAVA is required on your system.
+Please follow the instructions below before installing the package.

 ## Python swissreframe